DiyaSoni5/network-port-scanning/README.md

 # network-port-scanning
-# Network Port Scanning Task
+# Network Port Scanning & DNS Traffic Analysis

 ## Objective
 This repository contains the results of a network port scanning task performed using Nmap and an analysis of DNS traffic using Wireshark.